TomPlanche/typst-template/conf.typ

  * @param fill - The color of the background.
  * @param inset - The padding of the block.
  * @param radius - The radius of the block.
+ * @param outline - The outline stroke of the block.
  * @param content - The content of the block.
  * @param align - The alignment of the block.
  */